GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

     ```

-4. Create Data Extract Activities.
+4. Create data extract activities.

     Create a [Data Extract Activity ](https://help.salesforce.com/s/articleView?id=sf.mc_as_use_a_data_extract_activity.htm&language=en_us&type=5) for each entity.
 This activity gets the data
     from the Salesforce Data Extension and extracts it to a csv file.